 Other Stuff: Trailmate offers the EZ Roll Regal with a vinyl coated rear basket, front fender, reflector set, flag and front brake with parking lock.
 Options include rear fenders, coaster brake kit and three speed coaster brake kit, mag wheel upgrade, heal supports foot straps, and a lifetime frame warranty.
 Weight 65-71 lbs.

 Cons: The Lawn tractor seat should have stayed on the Lawn tractor.
 The seat is thinly padded but the sharp front edge simple did not work well against the underside of our legs.
 The only way around this problem was to run the seat to low which hurt our ability to go up hill efficiently.
-More difficult to assemble than the Sun Traditional or Low Step Trike.
+More difficult to assemble than the Sun Traditional or True Journey.
 Same wimpy fork as the Desoto and same less than responsive steering.